tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 -   It uses [`pivot_longer()`](https://tidyr.tidyverse.org/reference/pivot_longer.html) as opposed to the superseded alternative [`gather()`](https://tidyr.tidyverse.org/reference/gather.html).
 -   The plot features a reversed y-axis, [just like in the book](https://r4ds.hadley.nz/data-tidy.html#fig-billboard-ranks)

 However, the resulting plot doesn't show exactly what the prompt asked for -- the lines are colored by `track`, which produces a busy plot that is difficult to interpret.
-While this is not ideal, it's something a new learner can easily spot and ask Chat GPT for a follow up correcting it.
+While this is not ideal, it's something a new learner can easily spot and ask ChatGPT for a follow up correcting it.
 For example, a subsequent prompt like the following fixes this issue:

 > Can you redraw the plot without coloring each line by track?

-You can see this in action at <https://chatgpt.com/share/678f1dee-4af0-8000-befe-6df0a8d70fba>, in the second prompt.
-Here is the updated code suggested by Chat GPT:
+You can see this in action in [this saved chat](https://chatgpt.com/share/678f1dee-4af0-8000-befe-6df0a8d70fba), in the second prompt.
+Here is the updated code suggested by ChatGPT:

 <div class="highlight">